naclomi/recipes/penne_caprese.md

 1 - Bulb of garlic
 1 - Small package of fresh basil leaves
-1 - 12oz Box of Mostaccioli Rigate (Penne Rigate also works, the pasta just has to have ridges on it) 1 - Tub of fresh mozzarella, ciliegine size (these are the cherry/grape sized balls) Red pepper flakes, to taste
+1 - 12oz Box of Mostaccioli Rigate (Penne Rigate also works, the pasta just has to have ridges on it) 1 - 8 oz package of fresh mozzarella, ciliegine size (these are the cherry/grape sized balls) Red pepper flakes, to taste
 1 - Large broccoli crown